collinkuehn/MART341-WebDesign/assignment-09/readme.md

 UPDATE: Navigation did not work but I think I figured it out.
 Once again will update if not.
 UPDATE 2: I don't know where I'm going wrong here.
 I've tried adding them to a folder to get the link directory.
 And that seemed to get rid of my images.
 I tried removing the .html in the nav link, that didn't work.
+UPDATE 3: Putting the .html in a pages folder directs me to the readme when trying the link on Github.

 2. Next module we continue with CSS and expand on styling, which helps us "decorate" HTML.
 Is there anything you're anxious or excited to learn about in this new section?